meridianid/surel/README.md

-# Ueno Newsletter
+# Surel by Meridian.id

-> Newsletter email templates
+> Newsletter email templates, based on Ueno newsletter

-The HTML email templates for Ueno's wonderful [newsletter](https://ueno.co/newsletter).
-They use [Foundation for Emails](https://foundation.zurb.com/emails) components and CSS, and are compiled with Handlebars.
+This HTML email templates built using [Foundation for Emails](https://foundation.zurb.com/emails) components and CSS (Sass), and are compiled with Handlebars.

 ## Installation